fabioismerim/intro_metrics_modern_approach/README.md

-# intro_metrics_modern_approach
+# Introductory Econometrics: A Modern Approach in Python

-Exercises and examples from Introductory Econometrics: A Modern Approach book,by Wooldrige, in Python
+Exercises and examples from <b>Introductory Econometrics: A Modern Approach</b> book, by Wooldrige, solved in Python.